-I’m so excited to share Made In’s Thanksgiving 2023 Menu, a thoughtfully curated collection of recipes from a few of our most innovative chef customers.
+I’m so excited to share Made In’s 2nd Annual Thanksgiving Menu, a thoughtfully curated collection of recipes from a few of our most innovative chef customers.
 This group of chefs embodies modern culinary culture across the United States, and we are so grateful to work with each of them.
 With such an impressive group, rather than going for quick and easy, we asked each chef to give us their “flex” recipe for Thanksgiving, something that would challenge and inspire home cooks while expanding their culinary knowledge and skill.
 If you are looking for a recipe (or six) to shake up your holiday routine, look no further than this menu!

 One of the best parts of my job is working with our chefs to translate their ingenious recipes into something a cook can execute in their own home (with the right cookware of course!)
 That means dialing down recipes designed for 100 turkeys or 100 pies to make just one, or interpreting “chef speak” for folks that have never confited a potato or smoked a vanilla bean.
 Some of these recipes even had me stumped.
 So we asked two of the chefs to come to the Made In Studio to show me how to make their dishes in person.
 I would love for you to follow that journey in our series, Rhoda's Road to Thanksgiving.